moliver28/research-handbook/content/handbook/support/workflows/ai_features.md

   1. Paste the license key in the `License File` box and click on `Validate`.
   1. Find the `code_suggestions_seat_count` value that is under the `restrictions` key.
 A non-zero value means that the customer should have Duo Pro seats available.
   1. Alternatively, you can request the customer to verify by [checking GitLab Duo Pro page](https://docs.gitlab.com/ee/subscriptions/subscription-add-ons.html#for-self-managed) in their instance.
 - For GitLab.com, follow the below steps until [Duo Pro seat count is displayed in Orders page](https://gitlab.com/gitlab-org/customers-gitlab-com/-/issues/9411) and [Display if a user has Duo Pro seat assigned in Admin page](https://gitlab.com/gitlab-org/gitlab/-/issues/457675) are implemented:
   - If you have GitLab.com Admin access, verify the GitLab group has Duo Pro by [checking the Usage Quotas page](https://docs.gitlab.com/ee/subscriptions/subscription-add-ons.html#for-gitlabcom)

 ## How to check if a customer has a valid GitLab Duo Pro trial

 When a customer follows [these steps to start a GitLab Duo Pro trial](https://docs.gitlab.com/ee/subscriptions/subscription-add-ons.html#start-gitlab-duo-pro-trial), they get a 30 day trial for a maximum of 50 seats by default.

 ### Self-Managed Duo Pro trials

 1. Navigate to the [Self-Managed Duo Pro trials page in CustomersDot](https://customers.gitlab.com/admin/trial).
 1. Search using the customer's email domain, company name or subscription.
 1. Alternatively, you can request the customer to verify by [checking GitLab Duo Pro page](https://docs.gitlab.com/ee/subscriptions/subscription-add-ons.html#for-self-managed) in their instance.
-    - NOTE: Always check the **start and end date** of the Duo Pro trial
+    - **NOTE**: Always check the **start and end date** of the Duo Pro trial

 ### GitLab.com Duo Pro trials